uber/Cadence-Docs/src/docs/07-operation-guide/05-migration.md

 ## Migrate with [Global Domain Replication](/docs/concepts/cross-dc-replication/#running-in-production) feature
 NOTE 1: If a domain are NOT a global domain, you cannot use the XDC feature to migrate.
 The only way is to migrate in a [naive approach](/docs/operation-guide/maintain/#migrate-cadence-cluster)

-NOTE 2: Starting from [version 0.22.0](https://github.com/uber/cadence/releases/tag/v0.22.0) (by [PR](https://github.com/uber/cadence/pull/4239)), Cadence allows migrating to a cluster with higher value of numHistoryShards.
-Prior to the version, only migrating to the same numHistoryShards is allowed.
+NOTE 2: Only migrating to the same numHistoryShards is allowed.

 ### Step 0 - Verify clusters' setup is correct